Kristian Zahrtmann: Later artistic career

 Zahrtmann made a number of portraits of his parents, including one of his father in 1887 and one of his mother, who played a significant role in his life, in 1899–1901.
 These, as well as a large format painting of both parents in their living room from 1895 to 1901, are in the collection of the Bornholm Art Museum.

-In 1900 he overwintered in Portofino where he painted the color-drenched landscapes Havnen i Portofino, 1900 ("Harbour in Portofino, 1900") and Min frokostbord i Portofino, 1900 ("My Lunch Table in Portofino, 1900").
+In 1900 he overwintered in Portofino where he painted the color-drenched landscapes Havnen i Portofino, 1900 ("Harbour in Portofino, 1900") and Mit frokostbord i Portofino, 1900 ("My Lunch Table in Portofino, 1900").

-Late in life Zahrtmann produced a number of paintings of nude men, including Prometheus (1906), Sokrates og Alkibiades (1907, 1911), and Adam i Paradis (in two versions, 1913–14).
+Late in life, Zahrtmann produced a number of paintings of nude men, including Prometheus (1906), Sokrates og Alkibiades (1907, 1911), and Adam i Paradis (in two versions, 1913–14).
 In an era that was still shaken by the Great Scandinavian Sexual Morality Debate of the outgoing 19th century, these works were immediately scored as scandalous violations of public decency.
-The treatment of Adam is particularly provocative, with its vital, young, muscular Adam casually concealing his manhood with a sprig of fig leaves while leaning back in a lush, vividly colored botanic paradise, the snake arched halfway up his leg and darting its tongue.
+The treatment of Adam is particularly provocative, with its vital, young, muscular Adam casually concealing his manhood with leaves from the flame flower (a twist on the typical depiction of fig leaves) while leaning back in a lush, vividly colored botanic paradise, the snake arched halfway up his leg and darting its tongue.
 Museums primly declined to purchase these homoerotic works, and most are still in private hands.
 Zahrtmann never married, and in Copenhagen he was rumored to enjoy crossdressing.

 Zahrtmann also painted a number of self-portraits in his later years, including one painted in 1913 that is considered one of his finest works.
 It is in the collection of the National Historic Museum at Frederiksborg Palace.

-He bought land on Fuglebakken in Frederiksberg and built a house, which was designed by Hans Koch and Zahrtmann himself.
+Zahrtmann bought land on Fuglebakken in Frederiksberg and built a house, which was designed by Hans Koch and Zahrtmann himself.
 He called the house "Casa d’Antino" and moved in autumn 1912.

-Zahrtmann appeared in a 1913 silent-era documentary film about himself entitled Kristian Zahrtmann, which was directed by Sophus Wangøe, also known as Sophus Wangöe.
+Zahrtmann appeared in a 1913 silent-era documentary film about himself entitled Kristian Zahrtmann, which was directed by Sophus Wangøe.

+Death and legacy

 In June 1917 he was hospitalized with appendicitis.
 After an apparent improvement his condition worsened, and he died on 22 June in Frederiksberg.
 He was buried in Vestre Cemetery, Copenhagen.
 A relief with the theme of "Leonora Christina Leaves the Prison" decorates his grave.
 The relief was drawn by architect Thorvald Bindesbøll and painter Joakim Skovgaard, and was carved from Bornholm granite by Larsen Stevns.

 In Civita d’Antino a memorial plaque was set into the wall of the Cerroni house near the town gate.
 A monument with a statue of Zahrtmann was erected on the open plaza in front of his house, and the plaza is named after him.

 Numerous paintings by Zahrtmann became available to the public when the Imago Museum opened in Pescara in 2021.

 A portrait of him by Vilhelm Hammershøi (1899) is found in the Hirschsprung Collection.